Cincoze Embedded Computers - The Heart of Smart Manufacturing - Embedded Computing Design

 Press Release

-Cincoze computers are suitable for regular and critical systems at the heart of intelligent manufacturing applications such as automatic loading and unloading, CNC processing, and automated optical inspection (AOI).
+Cincoze embedded computers are suitable for critical systems at the heart of intelligent manufacturing applications such as automatic loading and unloading, CNC processing, and automated optical inspection (AOI).

 GM-1000-Small and Efficient for Automatic Loading and Unloading